 - 1 tablespoon instant yeast (or use active dry yeast)

-- 1 tablespoon honey or other vegan honey substitute
+- 1 tablespoon honey or other vegan honey substitute, or sugar

 - 6 1/4 cups all purpose flour